Alpine Canada: Canadian Para-Alpine Ski Team

 The Para-Alpine ski team comprises both female and male athletes in three main classification categories: visually impaired, standing and sitting.
 Para-alpine athletes compete in five core disciplines, (Slalom, giant slalom, super-G, and Downhill).
 Para-alpine skiing is governed by the International Paralympic Committee (IPC) through the International Paralympic Alpine Skiing Committee (IPCAS).

 Canada is known as a dominating team on the international stage in all categories, and the team continues to collect medals and do the country proud at World Cups, World Championships and Paralympic Games.

 Canadian Ski Cross Team

 The Canadian Ski Cross Team is the newest addition to the Alpine Canada family joining the organization in 2010.
 The Canadian Ski Cross Team is made up of men and women who compete in heats.
 Four athletes race head to head down the course, with the top two from each heat advancing to the next round.

-Canada has some of the sport's biggest stars and continues to develop athletes who are able to compete with the best in the world.
-As a team that does not shy away from the podium at every level, the Canadians have established themselves as arguably the best ski cross nation in the world.